jfvasconez/accept-a-card-payment/ReadMe.md

     Note: If purchases are not being recorded in the file, there may be a write permission issue on your machine.

 # Extra
-1. You may need the node package  “simple-node-logger”.
+1. You may need the node package  “simple-node-logger” to record to fulfillment.log

-        You should install at `accept-a-card-payment/server` with `npm install simple-node-logger --save`.
+        In your terminal, navigate to `accept-a-card-payment/server` and run `npm install simple-node-logger --save`.

         More info at: https://www.npmjs.com/package/simple-node-logger.